About

 A. 9.0 What is the intent of Input Director macros?

-Input Director now has a basic keyboard macro facility, which allows the recording of keystrokes into a macro and then playing that macro back, triggered by a hotkey.
+Input Director has a keyboard macro facility, which allows the recording of keystrokes into a macro and then the playing of that macro back, triggered by a hotkey.
 It is not designed to be a fully-featured Windows Macro Automation solution.
-It has been designed so that a short set of keystrokes can be recorded and then played back.
-It provides flexibility in where those keystrokes are played back - e.g to the system with current input, only to the master system or a particular slave system, etc.

 Return to top